atzoriandrea/Demographic-Bias-in-Deep-Face-Recognition-in-The-Wild/README.md

 </div>
 <br>

-We provide a Pytorch toolbox for Face Images Degradation (1) and Face Recognition training and testing (2).
+We provide a Pytorch toolbox for Face Image Degradation (1) and Face Recognition training and testing (2).

 1) The Image Degradation module provides a training part for both GANs and their Discriminators and a use/evaluation part that:
 - Degrades given datasets